-- Master's degree in nursing from a regionally or nationally accredited university - Minimum nursing graduate level GPA of 3.2 or higher - Active unrestricted registered nurse or advanced practice nursing license
+- Master's degree in nursing from an accredited university - Minimum nursing graduate level GPA of 3.0 or higher - Active unrestricted registered nurse or advanced practice nursing license

-- Submission of a completed Graduate School Application - Submission of an unofficial transcript showing successful completion of a Master's degree in nursing from a regionally or nationally accredited university with a minimum graduate GPA level of 3.2 or higher - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011). - Requirement for GRE score may be waived for students who meet any one of the following: - Graduate degree from a regionally or nationally accredited institution - Completion of the first semester of enrollment with a minimum grade average of 3.0. - One page personal statement describing intent to pursue the DNP and areas of potential interest for the DNP Project - Submission of an unofficial transcript showing successful completion of a Master's degree in nursing from an accredited university within the first semester of enrollment - Three letters of recommendation from health care professionals including at least one from faculty in a previous nursing program - Current formal resume with complete education and nursing employment histories - Successful background check and drug screening
+- Submission of a completed Graduate School Application - Submission of an unofficial transcript showing successful completion of a Master's degree in nursing from an accredited university with a minimum graduate GPA level of 3.0 or higher - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011). - Requirement for GRE score may be waived for students who meet any one of the following: - Graduate degree from an accredited institution - Completion of the first semester of enrollment with a minimum grade average of 3.0.

+- One page personal statement describing intent to pursue the DNP and areas of potential interest for the DNP Project - Submission of an unofficial transcript showing successful completion of a Master's degree in nursing from an accredited university within the first semester of enrollment - Three letters of recommendation from health care professionals including at least one from faculty in a previous nursing program - Current formal resume with complete education and nursing employment histories - Completed clear criminal history background check at admissions - · Completed clear drug screen at admissions or before clinical practicum or immersion experience